JudithDea/archived_portfolio_2019/readme.md

 - Bootstrap 4 used for styling
 - A hint of jQuery to add some cool features
-- Netlify as a 3rd party provider for contact form submission handling
+- Formspree as a 3rd party provider for contact form submission handling